Thomas P. Magruder: Background

 Thomas Pickett Magruder was born in Yazoo County, Mississippi, 29 November 1867.
-His father, Lawson Williams Magruder, was a Major in the Confederate army and served throughout the War Between The States.
+His father, Lawson Williams Magruder, was a Major in the Confederate army and served throughout the American Civil War.

 Magruder had six brothers, several of whom had military careers of their own.
 His younger brother Cary retired as Commodore following World War II.

 Magruder entered the United States Naval Academy on 3 September 1885, graduating in June with the Class of 1889, and was commissioned ensign on 1 July 1891.
 He later graduated from the Naval War College, Newport, Rhode Island, in 1916.

 He was promoted to lieutenant (junior grade) on 9 October 1898, to lieutenant on 3 March 1899, to lieutenant commander on 1 July 1905, to commander on 1 July 1910, and to captain 6 August 1915.
 He was promoted to rear admiral (temporary grade) on 25 April 1920, and to rear admiral (permanent grade) on 5 June 1921.